ke2hni/DVSwitch-Mods/README.md

 ```

 > [!CAUTION]
-> Never run more than one architecture-specific MMDVM repair against the same
+> For the normal installation, do not run the individual MMDVM spacing repair
-> executable.
-Prefer `manage-mmdvm-spacing.sh`, which selects only the detected
+> scripts yourself.
+Run:
+>
+> ```bash
+> sudo ./manage-mmdvm-spacing.sh --check
+> sudo ./manage-mmdvm-spacing.sh --install
+> ```
-> architecture.
+>
+> The manager automatically selects the correct repair for your system.
+The
+> individual ARM64, AMD64/i386, and ARMHF scripts are provided only for
+> advanced testing or troubleshooting.

 ---